mattermost-community/focalboard/website/README.md

 ## How to contribute

-The documentation for Focalboard (now known as Boards) has moved to the [Mattermost Product Documentation](https://docs.mattermost.com/guides/boards.html) site.
+The documentation for Focalboard (known as Boards in Mattermost) has moved to the [Mattermost Product Documentation](https://docs.mattermost.com/guides/boards.html) site.

 We welcome pull requests for typos, minor corrections, content additions, troubleshooting tips, install guides, and any other incremental improvements.
 If you have any questions about the contribution process, take a look at the [README](https://github.com/mattermost/docs/blob/master/README.md) file or join the [Documentation Working Group channel](https://community.mattermost.com/core/channels/dwg-documentation-working-group) on our Community server.